How Many Calories Does Ice Hockey Burn? And More

 Now let’s go in-depth into each one of them.

-Therefore, it is only common sense that a 21-year-old ice hockey player will definitely use up more energy when compared to a 32-year-old.
+Thus it stands to reason that a 21-year-old ice hockey player will undoubtedly expend more energy than a 32-year-old.

 Read more on: How Fast Can Ice Hockey Players Skate?